dashton90/aws-study-guides/SAA-CO2/README.md

 Amazon Route 53 is a highly available and scalable Domain Name System (DNS) web service.
 You can use Route 53 to to perform domain registration, DNS routing, and health checking.

 ## Terminology
-Before getting into the details of Route 53, it is helpful to define some terms relating to DNS.
+Before getting into the details of Route 53, it is helpful to define some terms related to DNS.
 * **domain name**: The friendly name of a website that is typed into the address bar (e.g., example.com).
 * **domain registrar**: A company that registers domain names.
 * **top-level domain (TLD)**: The last part of a domain name, such as *.com*, *.org*, or *.dev*.
 A top-level domain can be either: